googleforgames/global-multiplayer-demo/README.md

 Navigate to the
 [agones-deploy-pipeline](https://console.cloud.google.com/deploy/delivery-pipelines/us-central1/agones-deploy-pipeline)
 delivery pipeline to review the rollout status.
-Cloud Build will create a Cloud Deploy release which automatically deploys Agones to all of the game server clusters automatically.
-Agones can be deployed manually to subsequent clusters by clicking on the
+Cloud Build will create a Cloud Deploy release which automatically deploys Agones to all of the game server clusters sequentially, with a (by default) 300s wait in between using [Cloud Deploy Automations](https://cloud.google.com/deploy/docs/automation).

 You can monitor the status of the deployment through the Cloud Logging URL returned by the `gcloud builds` command as well as the Kubernetes Engine/Workloads panel in the GCP Console.